Why Hiring a "Friend" Realtor is the #1 Mistake in Divorce

 Quick Answer: A general real estate agent isn't trained to navigate Restraining Orders, Court Appointed Listings, and High-Conflict Negotiations.
 When an agent lacks neutrality, they accidentally fuel conflict, leading to legal stalls, higher attorney fees, and equity bleeding away while the house sits on the market.

-CDRE vs. General Agent Comparison
+Divorce Specialist vs. General Agent Comparison

-FeatureGeneral RealtorCDRE Specialist
+FeatureGeneral RealtorDivorce Specialist

 NeutralityHigh Bias RiskStatutorily Neutral